11th Feb 2010 GROW legacy report – mainstreaming sustainability across regions -

 This mini-programme involves Andalucia (Spain) as lead partner and accountable body, Venezia (Italy), Noord-Brabant (Netherlands), Malopolska (Poland), Stockholm (Sweden), Timis (Romania) and South East England (UK).
 The total budget of the mini-programme is nearly 4 million Euros with a co-financing rate of 75% (the UK budget is 720,000 Euros).
 The programme is scheduled to commence in September 2008 and run through August 2011.

-The objective of the PEOPLE project is to explore the opportunities for new employment and for improving well-being and cohesion in the frame of the demographic and societal changes faced by the European regions.
+The objective of the PEOPLE project is to explore the opportunities for new employment and for improving well-being and replica watches cohesion in the frame of the demographic and societal changes faced by the European regions.

 Through the implementation of the mini-programme a maximum of 12 sub-projects involving local and sub-regional stakeholders will be tendered out to provide innovative ideas and solutions to demographic and societal changes faced by the European regions.
 The thematic sub-themes the subprojects will deliver on, are Social e-inclusion (Noord-Brabant), Silver Economy (Stockholm), Civil Society Capacity Building (Venice), ICT for health and dependency (SEE), Social Entrepreneurship (Malopolska), and Work Life Balance (Andalucia).